SMitra1993/.NETInterrogation/12 - Namespace.md

 ## **SortedList Class:** [🏠](https://github.com/SMitra1993/theNETInterrogation/blob/master/12%20-%20Namespace.md#namespace-)

-Certainly!
 Here's a breakdown of SortedList constructors, methods, and properties with examples:

 ### Constructors:
 1. **SortedList()**: Initializes a new instance of the SortedList class that is empty, has the default initial capacity, and is sorted according to the natural order of its elements.